Summer 2 2022

 We are now working on how to bring a character to life through the use of body language too.
 How can we make our character more imposing, humourous, tired, etc.?

 We are also working on using expression and improved volume for impact on the audience.
-So far, it’s going well and they will soon be starting to film their production using their IT skills.
+So far, it’s going well and they will soon be starting to pull all this together and think about stage directions, props, etc.